ag2027/SAFEY_1/README.md

   - `trusted-contacts.js` — encrypted trusted contacts and alert message templating
   - `event-logger.js` — local event logs and masked debug utilities

+Additional architecture details
+- Disguise Renderer supports calculator/notes/weather (with internal support for additional decoy templates)
+- Safety queue is encrypted and persisted locally; queued alerts flush when it’s safe to display
+- Trusted contact message template supports placeholders: `{{reason}}`, `{{risk}}`, `{{time}}`
+- GitHub Pages–aware service worker optimizes caching paths for project pages

 Architecture notes
 - 100% client‑side; no backend services
 - Modular JS with clear boundaries (settings, triggers, unlock, logging, UI helpers)
 - Mobile-optimized DOM and styles; ARIA-labelled dialogs and keyboard traps for accessibility

+We used modern AI-assisted coding tools (e.g., GitHub Copilot) to accelerate development and documentation while maintaining full human oversight.
+All safety logic, architecture, and design decisions were created and reviewed by us.

 ## 5) Privacy & Security

 - Local-only by design: no accounts, no analytics, no trackers
 - Sensitive settings (e.g., PIN, trusted contacts) are encrypted and stored locally
 - Safety actions (SMS/calls) open the device’s native apps via `sms:`/`tel:` links — nothing is auto‑sent
-- The optional AI chatbot clearly warns that messages go to a third‑party API; users can provide their own key
+- The AI chatbot goes to a third‑party API, Cerebras AI; we extensively checked their data privacy terms before applying it
-- “Clear All Data” wipes settings, logs, and cached data; app reloads to a clean state without a default PIN
+- “Clear All Data” wipes settings, logs, and cached data; app reloads to a clean state with a default PIN (123456)

 Note on Safety Checks (Demo vs Production)
 - In a real deployment, alerts could integrate with secure webhooks or trusted-contact APIs for automated outreach.